 Investing in tech ETFs provides diversified exposure to stocks that could likely generate above-average returns in a portfolio.
-As touched on earlier, tech companies have been the primary growth driver in this new market rally.
-So, buying a tech ETF is an opportunity to jump in the trend of another bull market, one that especially rose from the ashes of the 2020's coronavirus-induced crash.
+As already indicated, tech companies have been the primary growth driver in 2020-2021.
+Buying a tech ETF could be your opportunity to participate in this trend before it’s too late, but be careful, because “the trend is your friend only until it ends”.

 Frequently Asked Questions

-Apart from retail investors, the institutions that hold ETFs include wealth managers, banks, investment advisors, hedge funds, etc.
+Apart from retail investors, the institutions that hold ETFs include wealth managers, banks, investment advisors, and hedge funds.